Paternity leave entitlement in the UK: FAQs | Moorepay

 Paternity Leave

-Is your business going through a baby boom?
-Is navigating the ever-changing types of leave available to parents giving you a healthy dose of baby brain?
+Is navigating the ever-changing types of leave available to parents giving you a case of baby brain?
 Fear not.
-We’ve pulled together our ultimate Paternity Leave employer guide and FAQ’s especially for you.
+We’ve pulled together our ultimate paternity leave FAQs especially for employers and HR professionals.

 Paternity leave is an optional leave of absence that partners may take to bond with their new child.
 It’s essential that you, as a business, know your responsibilities.
 Although the word ‘paternity’ itself refers to men, Statutory Paternity Leave and Pay is available to eligible employees regardless of gender.

-Q: How much notice do you have to give for paternity leave?
+How much notice do employees have to give for paternity leave?

 If you’re struggling to calculate maternity and paternity leave for your employees, you can use the government’s maternity, adoption and paternity calculator for employers.